Nico Robin: Abilities

-Robin ate the Hana Hana no Mi, a Paramecia-type Devil Fruit that allows her to sprout duplicates of any of her body parts from any surface within range.
+Robin ate the Flower-Flower Fruit, a Paramecia-type Devil Fruit that allows her to sprout duplicates of any of her body parts from any surface within range.
 The number of duplicates she can create appears to be unlimited, so long as they are within range.
 Usually, when she uses her powers, she crosses her arms and makes an "X" shape across her chest, though it's shown that she does not necessarily need to do so to use her abilities.

 She can sprout her duplicate body parts from her own body, inanimate surfaces, and even from other people's bodies.
 She can even sprout duplicate body parts on top of other duplicate body parts.
 She maintains full control of her duplicated limbs and can perceive sights and sounds remotely through duplicate eyes and ears.

 Robin can create entire clones of herself and even sprout gigantic-sized limbs.